trak3r/rngesus/README.md

 # TODO
-- find and disable the rubocop that effs up block comments
 - hover interpolated rolls vs raw verbiage
 - try larger zoomed test image, and if it helps add to upload tips
 - ownership of randomizers